-Gary Jusseaume enters his third season as head coach for the Worcester State University women's cross country team.
-Coach Jusseaume also guides the middle-distance/distance runners for the women's indoor and outdoor track & field programs.
+Gary Jusseaume enters his fourth season as head coach for the Worcester State University women's cross country team.
+Coach Jusseaume also guides the middle-distance/distance runners for the women's and men's indoor and outdoor track & field programs.

 Jusseaume previously served as the Head Coach and Director for Operations for the men and women’s Cross Country and Track & Field at Assumption from 2007-10, after having served as an assistant coach from 2002-07.